ysimonx/flutter-tsa-rfc3161/README.md

 you can provide the file "file.digicert.tsr" at anyone who need to be sure that file.txt has not been created or modifier after "Sep  7 08:37:47 2024 GMT"

-Any one with both "file.txt" and "file.digicert.tsr" can verify the timestamp provided by digicert
+Anyone with both "file.txt" and "file.digicert.tsr" can verify the timestamp provided by digicert

 ```